Josiah Quincy Jr.: Quincy Homestead Association

+Two acres were set aside as a park.
+The Town of Dedham purchased a lot for $750 on July 6, 1872 from the Association and built the Quincy School on it.

+Mayor of Boston

+After being elected mayor of Boston in the December 1845 Boston mayoral election, Quincy succeeded Benson Leavitt, who had become acting mayor after the death of Mayor Thomas Aspinwall Davis, in his position as acting mayor on December 11, 1845.
+He officially became mayor on January 1, 1845.
+He served until January 1, 1849.

+He authored Figures of the Past in 1883.

+Quincy died on November 2, 1882, aged 80, in Boston.

 Travels

-In 1844, while traveling with Charles Francis Adams met Joseph Smith, the founder of the Church of Jesus Christ and the Latter Day Saints, in Nauvoo, Illinois, where Adams received a copy of the Book of Mormon which had previously belonged to Smith's first wife, Emma Smith.
+In 1844, while traveling with Charles Francis Adams, Josiah Quincy met Joseph Smith, the founder of the Church of Jesus Christ of Latter-Day Saints, in Nauvoo, Illinois.
+During the visit, Adams received a copy of the Book of Mormon which had previously belonged to Smith's wife, Emma Smith.
 The book is now in the archive collections of Adams National Historical Park.
 At the visit, Smith showed Adams and Quincy four Egyptian mummies and ancient papyri.
-Adams was not impressed by Smith, and wrote in his diary entry that day, "Such a man is a study not for himself, but as serving to show what turns the human mind will sometimes take.
+Adams was unimpressed by Smith, and wrote in his diary entry that day, "Such a man is a study not for himself, but as serving to show what turns the human mind will sometimes take.
 And herafter if I should live, I may compare the results of this delusion with the condition in which I saw it and its mountebank apostle."

 Family

 His brother Edmund (1808–1877) was a prominent abolitionist, and author of the biography of his father and of a romance, Wensley (1854).
-A sister, Anna Cabot Lowell Quincy Waterston, was a writer; and another sister, Eliza Susan (1798–1884) was her father's secretary and the biographer of her mother.
+A sister, Anna Cabot Lowell Quincy Waterston, was a writer; and another sister, Eliza Susan (1798–1884) served as her father's secretary and wrote the biography of their mother.

-Quincy had two sons — Josiah Phillips (1829–1910), a lawyer, who wrote, besides some verse, The Protection of Majorities (1876) and Double Taxation in Massachusetts (1889); and Samuel Miller (1833–1887), who practised law, wrote on legal subjects, served in the Union army during the Civil War, and was breveted brigadier-general of volunteers in 1865.
+Quincy had two sons — Josiah Phillips (1829–1910), a lawyer, who wrote, besides some verse, The Protection of Majorities (1876) and Double Taxation in Massachusetts (1889); and Samuel Miller (1833–1887), who practiced law, wrote on legal subjects, served in the Union army during the Civil War, and was breveted brigadier-general of volunteers in 1865.

-A descendant of his, through her mother, was Helen Howe, novelist.
+A descendant of his, through her mother, was Helen Howe, a novelist.